vcollak/learnMotoko/moc.md

 moc -r Main.mo
 ```

+You can also compile a motoko program into a Wasm binary, which can also be compiled into a native executable.
+You can read about it [here](examples/moc/readme.md)

 `Few things to note:`

  The Command `dfx cache show` will show the path fo the current dfinity sdk directory.
 This directory contains the dfx command itself with all the necessary things to run a local replica.
 The command `$(dfx cache show)/moc` seems complicated, but all it does is prepend the dfinity cache directory to the `moc` command.
 Similarly, when we include the `$(dfx cache show)/base` in the moc command, all we're doing is providing the directory called `base` within the dfinity cache directory.
 This is where the entire base library is located.